 The Idea of the Hospital Course – sponsored by Miami Law, this interdisciplinary course examines how we view, think and work in hospitals and is taught by professors from 8 schools across the University of Miami.

-LawWithoutWalls – this course explores innovation in legal education and practice and involves faculty, practitioners and entrepreneurs around the globe.
+LawWithoutWalls – Over a 3-month period, students taking LawWithoutWalls team up with students from over 20 elite law and business schools around the globe to explore innovation in legal education and practice.
 In the past it has included students from schools around the world, some including:

 To promote multidisciplinary opportunities, Dean Patricia White created a specific position at Miami Law - Executive Liaison for Interdisciplinary Programs and Initiatives.
-Since taking this position, Sandy Abraham has helped launch a number of interdisciplinary initiatives including opportunities for Law School students to take courses outside of the Law School.
+Since taking this position, Sandy Abraham has helped launch numerous interdisciplinary initiatives.
 If you are interested in pursuing interdisciplinary study or in learning about any of our programs, please contact Ms. Abraham.